Bicycle Maintenance Steps for Beginners

 Setting Up a Maintenance Schedule

-• Weekly: Check tire pressure, lubricate chain, inspect brakes.
+• Weekly: Check tire pressure, lube the chain, test your brakes.

-• Monthly: Inspect the drivetrain, clean the bike, check for loose bolts.
+• Monthly: Inspect the drivetrain, clean the whole bike, check for loose bolts.

-• Annually: Full inspection, replace worn parts, deep clean, and lubricate.
+• Annually: Full inspection, replace any worn parts, deep clean, and lubricate everything.

 Common Issues and Troubleshooting